 This course is the third level of an academic series designed to help students upgrade their speaking, listening, and presentation skills.
 It is most appropriate for students intending to take college or university courses.
 Students will improve their ability to understand and communicate in a variety of increasingly complex settings.
 They will also develop group discussion and leadership skills, and prepare and participate in a presentation on a global issue.
 Through these activities, students will continue to develop their overall language skills.
-Students will be responsible for creating a portfolio of completed tasks over the course of the semester.

 Throughout the process of preparing for a range of college assignments, students will receive instruction in skills and strategies in the following areas: